Overview

 - Brain reasons — a separate

 claude -psubprocess reviews the work withtsc/eslint/ripgrepevidence.
-It runs on your existing Claude Code login, so what it costs is tokens, not a separate bill. - Classify, then guard — the tool output is sorted into three outcomes: nothing usable → suppressed; clean but with changes → a quiet one-line bubble; a real signal → a full critique.
-Before any critique is kept, an evidence guard checks that every cited snippet is a verbatim substring of the real tool output — anything it can't ground is dropped, never shown.
-Critiques are written to disk, never auto-injected into your chat — you pull them in yourself (see Daily use).
+It runs on your existing Claude login, so what it costs is tokens, not a separate bill. - Classify, then guard — the tool output is sorted into three outcomes: nothing usable → suppressed; clean but with changes → a quiet one-line bubble; a real signal → a full code review.
+Before any code review is kept, an evidence guard checks that every cited snippet is a verbatim substring of the real tool output — anything it can't ground is dropped, never shown.
+Code Reviews are written to disk, never auto-injected into your chat — you pull them in yourself (see Daily use).

 Pull, not push.
-Every critique lands on disk.
+Every code review lands on disk.
 Nothing enters your chat until you ask for it — so the review can never derail your agent mid-task.

 What it reviews